ryan3635/Keys-Helper/README.md

 Keys Helper is primarily developed to work on smartphones rather than tablets, however, it will still function normally on a tablet as well.

-## Custom Installation
+## Installation

+*Keys Helper will soon be available for download on the Google Play Store, see below for custom installation

-1. Downloading through GitHub using a computer: Download Keys-Helper.apk located in master and then plug the Android device into the computer.
+1. Downloading using a computer: Download Keys-Helper.apk located in master and then plug the Android device into the computer.
 Transfer the apk file into the "Downloads" folder onto the device

-   Downloading through GitHub using an Android device: Download Keys-Helper.apk located in master.
+   Downloading using an Android device: Download Keys-Helper.apk located in master.
 The saved apk file will by default be saved to the "Downloads" folder onto the device

 2. Open the Android app "My Files", or something along the lines of which allows you to browse data that is stored on the device.
 If there is no shortcut for "Installation APKs", navigate to the "Downloads" folder and Keys-Helper.apk will be listed